Library Equal Access Program

-The Central Library’s LEAP Lab is currently offering limited assistive technology on Level 5, including a refreshable braille display and a CCTV magnifier, in addition to JAWS and ZoomText software available on all Library PCs.
-All Library branches have Accessibility Toolkits, and refreshable braille displays are also available at the Broadview, Columbia, Southwest and University branches.
-Patrons who need more information about assistive technology at the Library can email email@example.com or leave a voicemail at 206-615-1380 to get information and assistance.
+The Central Library’s LEAP Lab is currently open on Mondays from 2 p.m. - 6 p.m. and on Wednesdays and Fridays from 12 p.m. - 6.p.m.
+Assistive technology continues to be available on Level 5, where there is a refreshable braille display and a CCTV magnifier.
+JAWS and ZoomText software are available on all Library PCs and all Library branches have Accessibility Toolkits.
+Refreshable braille displays are also available at the Broadview, Columbia, Southwest and University branches.
+Patrons who need more information about assistive technology at the Library can email firstname.lastname@example.org or leave a voicemail at 206-615-1380 to get information and assistance.

 Library Equal Access Program Video

 Assistive Equipment and Software

 We have helpful tools available to use in your Library at no charge to make it easier for people with vision, hearing and mobility impairments to use computers.

 - An accessibility toolkit with a variety of magnifiers and writing guides to use in the Library

 Some branches and the Central Library offer additional support, including ADA-accessible computers and public teletypewriters (TTY).
 Learn more about accessibility at your Library.